florimondmanca/www/apps/blog/site/articles/2018/10/from-angular-to-vue-feeling-like-a-beginner-again.md

 ---
 title: "From Angular To Vue: Feeling Like A Beginner Again"
 description: "I became too safe in the world of Angular, so I started learning Vue.js.
 Do I feel like a noob?
 Yes.
 Is it worth it?
 Totally."
+date: "2018-10-24"
+legacy_url: "/from-angular-to-vue-feeling-like-a-beginner-again"
+published: true
 image:
-  path: "/img/articles/angular-vue-beginner-again.png"
+  path: "/public/img/articles/angular-vue-beginner-again.png"
   caption: "Angular, an arrow, and Vue.js."
-date: "2018-10-24"
-published: true
 tags:
   - webdev
   - angular